Free community testing for COVID-19 continues

 New COVID-19 boosters, updated to better protect against the latest variants of the virus, are now available.
-The new Pfizer booster is approved for ages 12 and up, while the new Moderna booster is for ages 18 and older.
+The new Pfizer booster is approved for those aged 12 and up, while the new Moderna booster is for those aged 18 and older.

 As with previous COVID-19 boosters, the new doses can only be received after an initial two vaccine shots, and those who qualify are instructed to wait at least two months after their second COVID-19 vaccine.

-The Richmond and Henrico Health Districts also offer bivalent Pfizer and Moderna boosters to children between the ages of 5 and 11.
+The Richmond and Henrico Health Districts are now offering bivalent Pfizer and Moderna boosters to children between the ages of 5 to 11 in clinics in the near future.
 Children in this age range will be eligible after at least two months since their last vaccine dose.

 New COVID-19 cases in Virginia rose roughly 6 percent during the last week, according to data from the Virginia Department of Health, while data from the Virginia Hospital & Healthcare Association showed hospitalizations statewide dropped 10 percent since last Wednesday.